GoogleCloudDataproc/dataprocmagic/README.md

 ### %spark magic command

-To see all %spark magic subcommands run
+To see all %spark magic subcommands:
 ```bash
 %spark?
 ```